-3. COVID-19 Related Benefits
+4. COVID-19 Related Benefits

 Training will include information on leave benefits to which the employees may be entitled under applicable federal, state, or local laws.
-This includes any benefits available under workers' compensation law, the FFCRA, Labor Code sections 248.1 and 248.5, Labor Code sections 3212.86 through 3212.88, and the City's own leave policies as found in applicable Memorandums of Understanding that the Personnel Rules and Regulations.
+This includes any benefits available under workers' compensation law, Labor Code sections 3212.86 through 3212.88, and the City's own leave policies as found in applicable Memorandums of Understanding that the Personnel Rules and Regulations.